Gulf Coast Florida, USA Travel Guide

 Be polite and courteous in all your interactions.
 Elementary phrases like "Please" and "Thank You" receive appreciation.
 Respect private property and avoid trespassing.
 Engage with locals respectfully, shunning stereotypes.

-Always ask permission before photographing individuals, especially children.
+Always seek permission to photograph people, especially children.
 Be mindful in residential areas.

-If visiting a place of worship, dress modestly (shoulders and knees covered are respectful) and maintain a quiet, respectful demeanor.
+If going to a place of worship, dress modestly (shoulders and knees covered are respectful) and maintain a quiet, respectful demeanor.

 Never feed wild animals.
 Maintain a safe distance.
 Choose ethical wildlife tours.